Mounting and Ejecting

 iFlash-modified iPods use SD cards in place of the original hard drive. macOS refuses to automatically mount large FAT32 volumes above an undocumented size threshold, so these devices often don’t mount on their own.

-When you run podkit device add myipod without specifying a path, podkit scans for both mounted and unmounted devices.
+When you run podkit device add -d myipod without specifying a path, podkit scans for both mounted and unmounted devices.
 If it finds an unmounted iFlash device, it will:

 - Assess the device (block size, capacity, USB model) before attempting anything